IlianPihlajamaa/SelfPropelledVoronoi.jl/docs/src/examples.md

     particles = particles,
     # A DumpInfo structure for controlling data output (e.g., saving simulation snapshots).
     # Here, 'save=false' indicates that no data will be written to disk during this example run.
-    # Default DumpInfo settings might otherwise enable saving.
     dump_info = DumpInfo(save=false),
     # A user-defined function that is called at the start of every time step during the simulation.
-    # 'p', 'a', 'o' typically refer to the parameters, arrays, and output structs, respectively.
+    # 'p', 'a', 'o' refer to the parameters, arrays, and output structs, respectively.
-    # Useful for custom actions like live plotting, on-the-fly analysis, or complex data collection.
+    # Useful for custom actions like live plotting, on-the-fly analysis, or data collection.
     # Here, it's a no-operation (no-op) function, meaning nothing custom is done during simulation steps.
     callback = (p,a,o) -> nothing,
     # Random Number Generator (RNG) instance.
-    # `MersenneTwister` is a widely used pseudo-random number generator known for its good statistical properties.
-    # Initializing it with a specific seed (1234 here) ensures that the sequence of random numbers
-    # generated will be the same every time the simulation is run with this seed.
+    # Initializing it with a specific seed (1234 here) ensures that the sequence of random numbers generated will be the same every time the simulation is run with this seed.
 This is crucial for reproducibility.
     RNG = Random.MersenneTwister(1234)
 )